Walmart Demands Refund For Donations To Candidate Who Made ‘Public Hanging’ Comments

 In the 2018 election cycle, Walmart gave around $1.4 million in campaign donations to candidates for office.
 Although it gave to both parties, the retail super-giant gave nearly 53 percent of its donations to Republican candidates, and 47 percent of its donations toward Democrats, according to data obtained from OpenSecrets.org.

-It’s unclear if Walmart is seeking a refund on more of its funds than were given to Hyde-Smith after her controversial comments were made public.
-Walmart also made a donation to her campaign in June, in the amount of $1,000.
+It’s unclear if Walmart is seeking a refund on more of its funds that were given to Hyde-Smith after her controversial comments were made public.
+Walmart also made a donation to her campaign in June in the amount of $1,000.